Shuzhengz/TPFanCtrl2/README.md

 The `TPFanControl.ini` file should always be in the same directory as the `fancontrol.exe` executable file

+Example of configurable parameters:

+- Temperature refresh cycle time
+- Start minimized in the taskbar tray
+- Max read errors before the program auto shuts down
+- Log program log to file & log data to CSV file
+- Configure the fan curve in smart mode
+- Configure a second smart mode that is accessable in the tray
+- Temperature threshold to exit the manual mode

 ## Running at startup (Not Recommended)